Kundalini Yoga: all you need to know

 There are a lot of benefits if you introduce it in your life:

-8. Awakened Intuition: it improves the connection with that gut feeling that comes before e thoughts and the rationalization of everything around you.
-Usually, the intuition if far better to follow than the ideas and this connection with yourself will improve the path of your life.
+It improves the connection with that gut feeling that comes before e thoughts and the rationalization of everything around you.
+Usually, the intuition if far better to follow than the ideas and this connection with yourself will improve the path of your life

 Why not to try this practice and give yourself the chance to improve your life?